muratk3n/thirdwave/en/README.md

 ---

 Biden was a good candidate.
-The incumbent was deeply unpopular, but his campaign provided the ultimate opposite, neutralized the other side's strengths well.
+The incumbent was deeply unpopular, and the election rested mostly on his delivery, but the Biden campaign provided the ultimate opposite, neutralized the other side's strengths well.

 ---